versa-networks/devops/python/get_ubuntu_version/README.md

   - Devices should be reachable from Versa Director.
 If device is not reachable script will not be able to identify Ubuntu Version, it will get "unknown" sign

 ## Executing the Python Scripts
   - Option 1.
-Execute the script and follow instractions to provide Versa Director FQDN/IP, username, password
+Execute the script and follow instructions to provide Versa Director FQDN/IP, username and password
   - Option 2.
 Use arguments with the script
     - -h show help message and exit
     - -d specify IP address or FQDN of your Versa Director